 In 1817, when Jonas was age 14, he was a charter member when "Professor Charles Wheeler and Rev. Dr. Estep organized a church of immersed believers at Somerset," said the 1906 book History of Bedford and Somerset Counties Pennsylvania with Genealogical and Personal History, by E. Howard Blackburn.
 "This was the Baptist church of Somerset.
-So far as is known, its charter members were Mary Ogle, Mary Morrison, Mary Graft (the three Marys), Jacob Graft, Isaac and Elizabeth Husband, Samuel Trent, Catherine Carr, Jonas and Martha Younkin, George Probst, Alexander and Nellie Hunter, Susan Stewart, Peggy May, Betsey Kimberly, Sallie Lichtenberger, Dr. Norman and Eliner Bruce, Peter and Barbara Loehr, Jacob and Nancy Sayler.
-This church as organized continued as a Baptist church until September 20, 1829, when it was reorganized as a Disciples of Christ, or Christian, church, and it is one of the very oldest church organizations of that denomination."
+So far as is known, its charter members were Mary Ogle, Mary Morrison, Mary Graft (the three Marys), Jacob Graft, Isaac and Elizabeth Husband, Samuel Trent, Catherine Carr, Jonas and Martha Younkin, George Probst, Alexander and Nellie Hunter, Susan Stewart, Peggy May, Betsey Kimberly, Sallie Lichtenberger, Dr. Norman and Eliner Bruce, Peter and Barbara Loehr, Jacob and Nancy Sayler."

 Sadness enveloped the family in late October 1828 when the Younkins' infant daughter Elvina died, with a short death notice published in the Somerset Herald.

-After an apparent fallout with the Baptist congregation he had helped found, Jonas in abotu 1831 helped found the Church of Christ movement in the county.
-For this work, he is named in The Discipline, A Monthly Magazine of Christian Literature, Vol. IV (July-Dec.
+For his work founding the Church of Christ movement in Somerset County, Jonas is named in The Discipline, A Monthly Magazine of Christian Literature, Vol. IV (July-Dec.
 1886).
 The text says he and Harmon Husband “were the first elders.
 Both could preach pretty well… But emigration thinned them rapidly, the reaper Death claimed his share, 'the beggarly elements of the world' devoured others, and drink got the better of the Doctor, who then went to Iowa for a grave, and so, in the latter part of the fifties, the candlestick was removed.”

 After years of maintaining a residence in New Lexington, Jonas, Martha and family migrated west in the early 1850s.
 Even while away, he retained ownership of several Somerset County properties and rented them for income.